 Through GECCO Cheryl shares the lessons learned through creating a business that now provides the most sustainable childcare and education in the UK.
 Cheryl is renowned for the 2017 “glitter ban” that brought global media attention to a simple crafting product that represents the ever-growing problem of microplastics in the marine environment.

 Since then Cheryl, through Tops Day Nurseries, has become a champion for sustainability in the early years – carrying out local beach cleans, investing in renewable energy, electric vehicles, real nappies and more, whilst working hard to cut out the use of all single-use plastics in the day-to-day operation of her businesses.
+As a result of all this hard work Tops Day Nurseries has become the first day nurseries in the UK to become a certified B. Corp business.
+Find out more about how Tops Day Nurseries achieved B.Corp certification.

 Sharing the learning experiences